 Here I’m experimenting with a different pen tip (not sure which one), but I didn’t care for it.
 For one thing the shaft was super long, so it felt awkward to me.
 My use of the word shaft refers to the section of the pen tip between where it connects to the burner and the end used for burning on the wood.
 I will be honest and admit that I have 20+ tips, but I don’t use most of them.
 Every once in a while I will test out a different tip, but that’s about it.

 For me I’ve found that the shading tip (tight round) and a writing tip (micro writer) serve my purposes just fine.
+Note that I bent the tip of the shader to make it easier to use.

 Those two tips are my workhorses and I use them in ALL of my artwork.
 There are a couple others I use on occasion like large shaders for filling backgrounds, the knife tip for drawing straight lines, and ball tips for stippling on animal noses.
 If someone were to ask me to recommend one pen tip for pyrography, then hands down without any hesitation my answer would be Colwood’s tight round shading tip.
 I will admit I haven’t tried any other burner units, but I also have no desire to as I’m very happy with the results I’m getting.